Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/AWS/README.md

 STEP 6 - You need to create a role which has permission to Glueservices and S3

 STEP 7 - Run the Job and see the output in the output S3 folder

+### AWS Lambda Function

+STEP 1 - Create a lamdba function using the lambda_toivoke_gluejob.py file

+STEP 2 - Create a Trigger which would call the lambda function when CATALOG.CSV file is updated

+STEP 3 - Create a Lamdbda role which would have access to Glue services

 #### AWS QuickSight